-All authorization requests will be reviewed based on medical necessity and will expire at the end of the date of the authorization date span, when the authorized visits or units are exhausted, or when the Member's eligibility terminates.
-Providers should verify eligibility prior to service delivery.
-If a request for a prior authorization is made, the provider will receive the following disclaimer:
+All authorization requests will be reviewed based on medical necessity and will expire after 90 days.
+If a request for a prior authorization is made, the Provider will receive the following disclaimer:

 "Prior Authorization is a review of medical necessity and is not a guarantee of payment for services.
 Payment will be made in accordance with a determination of the member's eligibility on the date of service (for Molina Marketplace members, this includes grace period status), benefit limitations/exclusions and other applicable standards during the claim review, including the terms of any applicable provider agreement.
-If permitted under state law, Molina Healthcare will pend claims for services provided to Marketplace members in months two and three (2 and 3) of the federally required grace period until such time as all outstanding premiums due are received or the grace period expires, whichever occurs first.
+If permitted under state law, Molina Healthcare will pend claims for services provided to Marketplace members in months 2 & 3 of the Federally required grace period until such time as all outstanding premiums due are received or the grace period expires, whichever occurs first.
 For additional information on a Marketplace member's grace period status, please contact Molina Healthcare."